mcc-us/bookkeeping/_pages/chap02.financial.statements.md

 3. Income statement accounts, both revenues and expenses appear in alphabetical order.

 **Key benefits it offers:**

 1. **Verifies Accuracy**: The purpose of a Trial-Balance is to check for mathematical errors.
 By ensuring the total debits equal the total credits, you gain confidence that transactions are recorded correctly.

 2. **Identifies Potential Issues**: While a balanced Trial-Balance doesn't guarantee error-free accounts, it can uncover inconsistencies and missing entries.
 If the totals don't match, investigate further.

 3. **Provides Overview of Financial Position**: The Trial-Balance offers a snapshot of the `financial position` at a specific point in time.
 Seeing total assets, liabilities, equity, income, and expenses one gains a high-level understanding.

 4. **Aids in Financial Statement Preparation**: The Trial-Balance forms the foundation for preparing financial statements such as the `Balance Sheet` and `Income Statement`.
 By having all the balances readily available, you can easily transfer them to the appropriate statements, saving time.

 5. **Internal Control Tool**: Regularly preparing Trial-Balance serves as a form of internal control.
 It promotes discipline and accuracy in daily bookkeeping and helps prevent errors and fraud from going undetected.

 6. **Communication Tool**: The Trial-Balance can be used as a communication tool for stakeholders like managers, investors, or auditors.
 It provides a concise overview of the company's financial standing, facilitating discussions and decision-making.

 ### 4. Statement of Cash Flows

 Statement of cash flows is a statement that lists the cash inflows and outflows for the business for a period of time.

 ### Income Statements Vs Cash Flow Statements

-**In essence**:
+**In essence**

 - The income statement shows how much money a company earned (profitability).
 - The statement of cash flow shows how much money a company has on hand (liquidity).

 The income statement and statement of cash flow are both important financial statements, but they provide different information:

 See: [Describe-the-income-statement-statement-of-owners-equity-balance-sheet-and-statement-of-cash-flows-and-how-they-interrelate](https://openstax.org/books/principles-financial-accounting/pages/2-1-describe-the-income-statement-statement-of-owners-equity-balance-sheet-and-statement-of-cash-flows-and-how-they-interrelate)

-#### Income Statement:
+#### Income Statement

 - Focus: Measures a company's profitability over a specific period.
 - Records: Revenue earned, expenses incurred, and resulting net income (profit) or loss.
 - Basis: **Uses the accrual accounting method**, recognizing revenue when earned and expenses when incurred, regardless of cash flow.
 - Example: A company might sell products on credit (e.g. accrued revenue) but not receive payment yet.
 The income statement reflects the sale as revenue even though cash hasn't been received.

-**Statement of Cash Flow**:
+**Statement of Cash Flow**

 - Focus: Tracks the `cash in & out` of a business over a specific period.
 - Records: Cash inflows from operating, investing, and financing activities, and cash outflows for the same categories.
 - Basis: **Uses a cash basis approach**, focusing on actual cash receipts and disbursements.
 - Example: In the previous scenario, the statement of cash flow wouldn't record the sale until the customer pays in cash.
 - Statement of Cash Flow: Imagine the cash register tape for the game.
 It details all the cash received from ticket sales (operating inflow) and cash spent on refreshments (operating outflow) during the game.